Overview

 Depending on the sun’s position and the weather, PV electricity generation fluctuates.
 Balancing these fluctuations, storing PV energy for the night and for longer periods, and providing it in locations without high solar irradiation are problems that have not yet been satisfactorily solved.

 Furthermore, PV lacks rotating mass.
-This is essential for stabilizing electricity grids.
-Electronic systems cannot fully replace such rotating masses.
+This is essential for stabilizing power grids.7 Electronic systems cannot fully replace such rotating masses.8

 Potential of CSP

-For storing solar energy during the day and retrieving it at night, concentrated solar power (CSP) has the potential to overshadow all other conceivable technologies for this purpose.
-A key reason for this is the possibility of very simple, sustainable, and cost-effective generation and storage of solar heat at a very high temperature level.
+For storing solar energy during the day and retrieving it at night, Concentrated Solar Power (CSP) has the potential to overshadow all other conceivable technologies for this purpose.9 A key reason for this is the possibility of very simple, sustainable, and cost-effective generation and storage of solar heat at a very high temperature level.

-Furthermore, CSP includes rotating masses for stabilizing power grids.
+Furthermore, CSP incorporates rotating masses for stabilizing power grids.

 CSP power plant in China